Comparing Autism vs ADHD: What Are the Differences?

 Diagnosis and Treatment of Autism and ADHD

-When it comes to diagnosing autism, healthcare professionals evaluate an individual’s social and communication skills, as well as their behavioral patterns.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines specific criteria that must be met for an autism diagnosis.
-These criteria include impairments in social reciprocity, deficits in nonverbal communication, and repetitive behaviors or restricted interests.
-It is important for healthcare professionals to thoroughly assess these areas to ensure an accurate diagnosis.
+When diagnosing autism, healthcare professionals meticulously evaluate an individual’s social and communication skills, along with their behavioral patterns.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines specific criteria for an autism diagnosis, including impairments in social reciprocity, deficits in nonverbal communication, and repetitive behaviors or restricted interests.
+These evaluations need to be comprehensive, allowing for an accurate diagnosis that captures the nuances of autism spectrum disorders.

 Treatment Options for Autism